gabrielfruet/sparse-polynomials-calculator/README.md

-# EP2 - Sparse Polynomials
+# EP2 - Sparse Polynomials IME-USP

 Data structures project to implement a Polynomials calculator in C, using linked lists, stacks, dynamic memory allocation and free lists.